 Locally, business taxes apply to entrepreneurs who own tangible property and use their property to produce income.
 The Travis County Appraisal District (TCAD) handles the administration of the property tax for the City of Austin.
 For specific information, the link below will help clarify any questions and for additional information, contact TCAD directly at the number listed below.

-According to Texas Wide Open for Business, the State of Texas does not require a general "business" license; however, there are a number of regulatory agencies that have licensing and permitting requirements based on the type of service, or products associated with your business.
+According to Start a Business in Texas, the State of Texas does not require a general "business" license; however, there are a number of regulatory agencies that have licensing and permitting requirements based on the type of service, or products associated with your business.
 To ensure that all permitting requirements are met, you should contact the local county and/or city government in which you plan to conduct business to determine if there are any additional requirements.
 To determine state occupational licensing and permitting requirements, please visit the Texas Department of Licensing and Regulation (TDLR), specifically the TDLR Licensed Programs tab, for more information.

 Small Businesses Health Insurance

 TexHealth is a community-based nonprofit created by and for Central Texas businesses offering a low-cost health benefits program in Travis, Burnet, Hays, and Williamson counties.
-For more information, go to texhealthct.org.
+Visit texhealthct.org